John Barrowman: Misconduct allegations

 With the benefit of hindsight, I understand that upset may have been caused by my exuberant behaviour and I have apologised for this previously.
 Since my apology in November 2008, my understanding and behaviour have also changed.

 At no point was I ever made aware of any sexual harassment, bullying, or sexually predatory behaviour on set and I was certainly not aware of the allegations about Noel Clarke.

 As a result of the allegations, a video featuring Barrowman was removed from the Doctor Who: Time Fracture theatre show, Big Finish removed the Torchwood release "Absent Friends" from pre-order and their release schedule, and Titan Comics shelved a graphic novel that was set to feature Captain Jack Harkness.

 On 23 November 2021, Barrowman appeared on the daytime TV show Lorraine.
-With regards to the above, Barrowman stated: I think if it was now, it would be crossing the line.
+With regard to the above, Barrowman stated: I think if it was now, it would be crossing the line.
 Fifteen years ago was bawdy behaviour [...] the fact it was stories I've already told, haven't hidden anything [...] they've tried to turn them into sexual harassment which it absolutely is not.
 All the people that are making a fuss about it: they weren't there, they don't know the context of things that were done with my chap.
 Like I've said, I would never do it now.

 In September 2024, Barrowman revealed that he became depressed, contemplating self-harm and suicide, following the accusations.
 Three months later, he stated that he had been "blackballed" and work had dried up, but then told Scotland Tonight that he regretted nothing.